rbutera/hypegen/README.md

 **Hypegen apps** are simple, full-stack, open-source starting point for your business/project that use the best frameworks/libraries/tools currently available for building a mobile-first modern web application.

 Setup and customization is quick and easy.
 Hypegen apps can be hosted on a VPS / via Docker (see instructions towards the end of this README).

+Made with :heart: by [Rai Butera](https://rbutera.com) / RSTLSS.org for you & your next big idea.

 ## :desktop_computer: DEMO (TODO)